julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid.md

 This post explores **folkloric plant taboos** found across Old Europe: the plants witches respected, feared, or refused to grow, not for medical reasons, but because **their magic was too sharp for domestic soil**.

-If you want a guide to *what witches do grow*, explore
+If you want to know *what witches do grow*, explore:

 **[Witchy Plants for the Front Door](/witchy-plants-for-front-door/)**
-and
 **[How to Start Your Own Witchy Garden](/witch-garden/)**.

 ---